 In case you predict a decrease of the price and open a <Short> position by clicking <Sell>, your deal will open at <Bid> price and in order for it to close in profit, your closing price (current <Ask>) has to be lower than the Bid price at which you opened the deal.

 Alright, quite simple so far.
 So what is it that you usually see on the chart?
 That white line with a strange value, that is neither Ask nor Bid price, reflects the average price.
-The average price is counted with the formula (Ask+Bid)/2 and it is shown on the chart for your convenience.
+The average price is calculated according to the formula (Ask+Bid)/2 and it is shown on the chart for your convenience.
 That is also why on our platform you see 6 digits after the dot — it is a result of the division.

 Quite often traders tell us about the difference in quotes, but it is important to know how to compare them correctly.
 When you compare the prices with other platforms or exchanges, make sure that you compare Ask and Bid prices and make sure that you do not compare, for instance, Ask price to the average price on our platform.